-Engineers and Geoscientists British Columbia protects the public by requiring businesses that wish to use restricted or trademarked words in their business names to obtain consent from the association prior to registration/incorporation.
-The association will generally grant consent to a business that has at least one person on active staff who is registered with the association and permitted to practise professional engineering and/or professional geoscience in British Columbia.
+Engineers and Geoscientists BC protects the public by requiring businesses that wish to use restricted or trademarked words in their business names to obtain consent from the organization prior to registration/incorporation.
+Engineers and Geoscientists BC will generally grant consent to a business that has at least one person on its staff who is registered with the organization and permitted to practise the reserved practice of professional engineering and/or professional geoscience in British Columbia.

 The following words have been put under restriction by the Registrar of Companies.
-Approval of registrations containing these words will require consent from the association:
+Approval of registrations containing these words will require consent from the organization:

 - Consulting Engineer *

 - Engineering *

 - Environmental Geoscience

 - Petroleum Geoscience

 - Professional Engineer *

 - Quaternary Geology

 * These words have also been registered as official marks under the Trade Marks Act by Engineers Canada.